ShiftbrainStd/polyrhythm-typography/README.md

 ### Pre-requisites

-First of all setup the project's typefaces as a map where each key identifies the typeface and its value has the following properties:
+First of all setup the project’s typefaces as a map where each key identifies the typeface and its value has the following properties:

 - `family` {list} - List of font family strings (required)
 - `style` {string} - `font-style` value